jeremyBanks/database/docs/rfcs/0003-initial.md

 ([as per semver](https://semver.org/spec/v2.0.0.html#spec-item-4)), but we should still be thoughtful and try to avoid unnecessary breakage.

-## Error Types (`x/database/sql/errors.ts`)
+## Error Types

-`errors.ts` exports several error classes corresponding to major types of database-related errors.
-Driver implementations are typically expected to only throw errors of these types as documented, but they're free to use subclasses to add more detail or behaviour.
+`./errors.ts` exports several error classes corresponding to major types of database-related errors that might be raised by this library.
+Driver implementations are typically also expected to only throw errors of these types as documented, though they're free to use subclasses to add more detail or behaviour.
 The exported error type hierarchy is as follows:

 - `DatabaseError`
   - Extends the built-in `AggregateError` to make it easy to capture internal